What's in My Credit History?

 Your credit history is an important factor that influences your scores.
 When you apply for credit, lenders often check your credit report to gauge how likely you are to pay on time in the future.
 Even landlords and employers might look at your credit report when you aplpy for an apartment or a job.

 With a good credit history, you have a better chance of being approved for credit or getting lower interest rates.

-If you're new to credit or new to U.S., you may not have a credit history yet - also know as a thin file.
+If you're new to credit or new to U.S., you may have a limited credit history - also know as a thin file.
 You may have a harder time getting credit, but there are options that could help you start building a credit history.

 More from Credit Karma

 Credit Karma is more than free scores and reports.
 You'll also have access to tips, tools and resources that can help you improve your financial health, such as:

 Credit Score Simulator - See what might happen to your score if you make certain financial decisions.

 Direct Dispute™ - If you notice an error on your TransUnion report, you can submit a dispute without leaving Credit Karma.